bennettslin/yearlings_bobtail_app/TEMP_NOTES.md

 # Post-Gatsby bugs
 * Song banner animation when repeating song is janky.
 Not sure if pre or post Gatsby.
 * Failed to decode downloaded font warning?
+* Selecting carousel annotation will sometimes flash lyric above carousel.
+Seems to be a new bug.

 # Minor issues, to be investigated while production is on master before Gatsby.
 * Is song selection still slower through access after refactor?